 How to Clean the Outside of Rubber Boots

-To keep the outside of rubber boots flexible and looking their best use clean water to rinse away any wet debris or mud after each wearing.
+To keep rubber boots flexible and looking their best rinse away any wet debris or mud after each wearing with plain water.

-If the mud has dried, use a medium-bristle brush to brush away dirt.
-Pay particular attention to treads on the soles of the boots.
+If the mud has dried, use a medium bristle brush to brush it away.
+Pay particular attention to the treads on the soles.
 You may need to use a smaller brush, like an old toothbrush to remove the mud from the treads.
-If the boot is completely clean, simply wipe down with an old cloth dipped in warm water.
+When the boot is completely clean, simply wipe down with an old cloth dipped in warm water.

-Allow the boots to air dry naturally away from direct heat sources like heaters and full sunlight.
+Allow the boots to air dry naturally away from direct heat sources like heaters or full sunlight.

-The inside of rubber boots need even more attention than the outside.
+The insides of rubber boots need even more attention than the outside.
 Most boots have a lining or inner sole that can become soiled and smelly.
-If not cleaned, the inside of the boots can actually become a breeding ground for odor-causing bacteria and fungus that can cause Athlete's Foot.
+If not cleaned, the inside of the boots can actually become a breeding ground for odor-causing bacteria and Athlete's foot fungus.

-To clean the inside, mix a new solution of one teaspoon liquid heavy duty laundry detergent (Tide and Persil are considered heavy-duty) and two cups warm water.
+To clean the inside, mix a solution of one teaspoon liquid heavy-duty laundry detergent that contains enough enzymes to break apart soil (Tide and Persil are considered heavy-duty) and two cups warm water.
 Soak a clean cloth in the solution and wipe down the entire interior of the boot.
 Next, dip a second clean cloth in plain warm water and rinse away the detergent solution.

 As an added precaution to prevent the growth of bacteria, mix a 50/50 percent solution of distilled white vinegar and water.
 Place the vinegar mixture in a spray bottle and lightly mist the inside of the boots.
 Allow the boots to air dry away from direct heat and sunlight.

-If you have been wearing the boots in contaminated flood waters, the inside should be disinfected with a solution of pine oil or phenolic (Lysol) disinfectant and clean water.
-Mix according to directions and scrub down lightly with a soft-bristled brush.
-Allow to air dry.
-Note: extended use of chlorine bleach can damage rubber boots.
+If you have been wearing the boots in contaminated floodwaters, the inside should be disinfected with a solution of pine oil or phenolic (Lysol) disinfectant and clean water.
+Mix according to directions and scrub inside and out with a soft-bristled brush.
+Allow the boots to air dry.

-To freshen smelly boots, sprinkle the inside with about 1/4 cup baking soda in each boot.
+To freshen smelly boots, sprinkle the inside with about 1/4 cup baking soda for each boot.
 (The interior of the boots should be dry.)
-Allow the baking soda to remain overnight or longer.
+Allow the baking soda to stay overnight or longer.
 Empty before wearing.

 How to Remove White Film from Rubber Boots

 Quite often, rubber boots will develop a white marbled film or powder on the outside.
 This is known as blooming.
 Because rubber is a natural product, in certain temperatures insoluble particles may rise to the surface.
-This is very common and does not affect the durability of the boots but it isn't very attractive.
+Blooming isn't very attractive but does not affect the durability of the boots.

 Never apply the commercial spray or olive oil to the soles of the boots.
 No one needs a slippery boot!